 A large dinner is also served on Christmas Eve before midnight mass.
 This dinner, sometimes known as “The Feast of the Seven Fishes,” features a variety of fish, shellfish, and other delicacies.
 You’ll never experience a better seafood dinner than in Italy!

-5. Move over, Santa Claus—La Befana, the good witch, brings gifts to Italian children.
+5. Move over, Santa Claus—La Befana, the Good Witch, Brings Gifts to Italian Children in Rome at Christmas Time

 Since Italians also give children presents on the Epiphany, it seems natural there would be another loving and legendary figure to deliver the presents!
 Enter La Befana, a good witch, who brings presents to good little girls and boys (and lumps of coal to the naughty ones!).
 Sounds just like Santa Claus, doesn’t it?
 But instead of a sleigh and magic reindeer, La Befana rides her broom around Italy to deliver toys.